Ewu694/Minnie-Bot/README.md

 1) Fork my Code and open it on your local IDE
 2) Add your .env to your local IDE
 3) In this .env add the token I give you and change the DISCORD_SERVER_ID to whatever server you're using it on
+4) Necessary Packages:
+ - pip install discord.pp or python3 -m pip install -U discord.py
+ - pip install python-dotenv or python3 -m pip install -U python-dotenv
-4) Run the code and keep it running if you want to use it
+6) Run the code and keep it running if you want to use it

 ## Note
 Because the bot has a client class that currently stores the tasks locally within itself through an array, as soon you stop running this code, the tasks will also disappear.